willfarrell/keyStorage.js/README.md

 ```

 ## Important Notes
--JSON.parse() and JSON.stringify() are built-in
+- JSON.parse() and JSON.stringify() are built-in for when objects or arrays are passed in.
--"keys" is a reserved key name for keyDB objects
+- "keys" is a reserved key name for keyDB objects.

 ## To Do
--add update fucntions
+- add update functions